ge-xing/SegMamba/README.md

 ![](images/segmamba_ablation.jpg)

 ## Contact
 If you have any questions about our project, please feel free to contact us by email at zxing565@connect.hkust-gz.edu.cn or via WeChat at 18340097191.
+Furthermore, the data underlying this article will be shared on reasonable request to gaof57@mail.sysu.edu.cn.

 ## Environment install
 Clone this repository and navigate to the root directory of the project.